Celebrating the 50th Anniversary of Fun House

 – Iggy, Building Funhouse, July 2020

 The band replicated their live performance in the studio as closely as possible.
-Along with the first album’s lineup; the Asheton brothers – Ron on guitar, Scott on drums and Dave Alexander on bass, Steve Mackay skronked away beautifully on psychedelic free-form sax, emulating Coltrane.
-Don Gallucci of the Kingsmen (“Louie Louie”) was Elektra’s staff producer.
+Along with the first album’s lineup; the Asheton brothers – Ron on guitar, Scott on drums and Dave Alexander on bass, Andy Mackay skronked away beautifully on psychedelic free-form sax emulating Coltrane.
+Don Gallucci who played keyboards at age fifteen on the Kingsmen classic ‘Louie Louie’ was Elektra’s staff producer.

 (Gallucci) heard the integrity in their sound and felt that he “got it.”
 They had their “genre down.”
 What genre, I ask?
 “I don’t know.
 I’m not sure they knew.
 But they knew when it felt right, when the sound in the room felt right.”
 To him, their music was “minimalist, yet seamless, with every piece fitting into place, creating a trance-like state.
 They knew adding too many chords or other stuff would break the trance”.